Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 [PlayReady](https://www.microsoft.com/playready/) is Microsoft's DRM system.
 Only use these keys directly to target PlayReady enabled devices.
 The use of CENC keys is preferred.

-Make the following request to retrieve `playready` keys from the Key Provider API:
+Make the following request to retrieve `playready` keys from the JSON Key Provider API:

 ```bash
 curl -X GET https://keyprovider.vudrm.tech/playready/<CLIENT>/<CONTENT_ID> -H 'API_KEY: <API_KEY>'